openenergymonitor/HeatpumpMonitor/heatpumpmonitor_build.md

 Check that the power supply voltages are all as expected before inserting the ATmega328 in the 28pin holder.

-**ESP8266 Supply capacitor:** An additional 10uF is required across the supply to the ESP8266 module.
+**ESP8266 Supply capacitor:** An additional 10uF may be required across the supply to the ESP8266 module.
 The ground is top-left and 3.3v top-right.
+Adding this capacitor solved an issue with the unit resetting regularly - indicating a power supply issue.

 ### Uploading the ATmega328 Firmware